mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-The result looks like this, with a segmented control that is used to change data:
+The result looks like this:

 ![Image](img/15-app.png)